kgn04/halma_bot/README.md

 # Minimax implementation in halma

-This project was creating for simulating halma games between two bots using minimax algorithm.
+Simulating halma games between two bots using minimax algorithm.
 User can observe games with different parameters and collect logs for results analysis.

 ## What is halma?